bholten/chip8cl/README.md

 challenging enough that it can propel you to high-beginner/low-intermediate level in language in one step.

-- Upcomming blog post about OCaml vs Common Lisp vs C vs Zig :D
+- Upcomming blog post about OCaml vs Common Lisp vs C vs Zig
 - I wanted to re-learn CL (and OCaml)
 - I wanted to explore Zig
 - I already understand how to implement a CHIP-8 because I did it in C